iamvitalyo/jin/readme.txt

 I and we need woman help, becouse:
 - i am not woman, i am boy left hhand of woman, i am not brain by 5.
 - i am very ill and for me hard to make brain activity.
-- i dont have money.
+- i dont have money to hire womans but if will be donate i can.

 Sorry if something wrong, i repeat the woman by 5 is brain, i am not woman, so i can do mistake.
 My email: iamvitalyo@gmail.com